Cover letters

 Keep it brief unless asked otherwise

-Covering letters are usually not more than one page.
-However, read the application instructions carefully for specifics, in some cases, you may be asked to provide more detail in the letter about demonstrating how you meet the criteria in the person specification.
+Cover letters are usually not more than one page.
+However, read the application instructions carefully for specifics.
+In some cases, you may be asked to provide more detail in the letter about demonstrating how you meet the criteria in the person specification.

 Keep the presentation simple and clean

-Make sure your covering letter is well spaced and as uncluttered as possible.
-Use the same font and size as you used in your CV.
+Make sure your cover letter is well spaced and as uncluttered as possible.
+Use the same font and size you used in your CV.

 Check your letter for spelling and grammar